ReneTC/laser_video/README.md

 <img src="stars.jpg"/>

 The atoms in the plastic have been shined upon by white light before dark - of course, white light has all visible colors.
 Some green light then got absorbed by the atom via absorption.
-The excited state for this specific atom has a very long life-time - we call this a **meta-stable state** - the actual reason why the state has a long life-time has to do with quantum mechanics, specifically the selection rules.
+The excited state for this specific atom has a very long life-time - we call this a **meta-stable state** - the actual reason why the state has a long life-time has to do with quantum mechanics, specifically the **selection rules**.
 So after some long time, the electron undergoes spontaneous emission hours later at night!
-This process is called phosphorescence.
+This process is called **phosphorescence**.

 <img src="./03_correct_color_interact/correct_color_int_long_half_life/correct_color_int_long_half_life.gif"/>